Level 2 Adult Social Care Certificate:

 …and much more.

 A portion of the funding can be claimed in advance of the learner completing the qualification.
-For example, you can claim for 60% of course costs once proof of payment and evidence the employee has started the course is provided.
-Once the employee has completed the course, you can claim for the remaining 40%.
+For example, 60% of course costs can be claimed for once proof of payment and evidence the employee has started the course is provided.
+Once the employee has completed the course, the remaining 40% can be claimed.

 Further information

-Click the button below to find out more about the Level 2 Adult Social Care Certificate.
+To find out more about the Level 2 Adult Social Care Certificate.
 Reach out to the Impact Futures Team on 01753 596 004 if you have any questions.
-We’d love to hear from you!
+We’ll be standing by to support you.

 Young adultcare worker visiting elderly woman at home